alazaroc/blog-web-code/_posts/en/2024-10-13-immediate-impact-quick-wins-for-each-pillar-of-the-aws-well-architected-framework.md

 - **Quick-Wins**:
   - **Document operational procedures**: Create a shared document for key processes.
-  - Regularly review your operational procedures and **identify opportunities where automation can enhance efficiency** and free up valuable time.
+  - Regularly review your operational procedures and **identify opportunities to automate for improved efficiency and time savings**.
   - **Set up basic alerts**: Use AWS CloudWatch to create basic monitoring alerts for critical services.
   - **Enable AWS Config**: Quickly enable AWS Config to track configuration changes and improve auditing.
   - **Use AWS Trusted Advisor** to identify operational improvements.